nrw-digital/week-notes/en/updates/_posts/2025-05-12-week-notes.md

 On Monday, James and Sophie attended the SCALE AI Summit to learn more about the potential of AI for Social Care.

-Led by the [Centre for Social Care and Artificial Intelligence Learning (SCALE)](https://www.cardiff.ac.uk/research/explore/research-units/centre-for-social-care-and-artificial-intelligence-learning-scale), the event will look at ways to harness the potential of AI in the Social Care sector, aiming to kickstart activity and build critical mass in a new, exciting, and fast-moving cross-disciplinary research area.
+Led by the [Centre for Social Care and Artificial Intelligence Learning (SCALE)](https://www.cardiff.ac.uk/research/explore/research-units/centre-for-social-care-and-artificial-intelligence-learning-scale), the event looked at ways to harness the potential of AI in the Social Care sector, aiming to kickstart activity and build critical mass in a new, exciting, and fast-moving cross-disciplinary research area.

 SCALE brings together Cardiff University researchers from the School of Computer Science & Informatics, the Children’s Social Care Research and Development Centre (CASCADE) and the Centre for Adult Social Care (CARE) to ensure a variety of expertise and differing perspectives are shared.